nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxw72/demo_apps/led_blinky/example_board_readme.md

 Running the demo
 ================
 When the demo runs successfully, you will detect voltage toggle on J4.P31 of the EBB MB board.
-If the EVK board is used then the green led will blink.
+If the EVK board is used then the red led will blink.